chinalwb/Android-Rich-text-Editor/README.md

 # ARE
-Android Rich text Editor (中文说明见这里：)
+Android Rich text Editor ([中文说明见这里](https://github.com/chinalwb/Android-Rich-text-Editor/blob/master/README-zh.md))
 ===================
 > (In order to make it better match the search key word: android rich text editor, I renamed it from ARE to Android Rich text Editor)